View on phone

 - When golden, remove from the oven and transfer to a rack to cool for maximum crispness.

-- While the potatoes are in the oven, add all the dip ingredients to a bowl and whisk together.
+- Meanwhile, mix all the dip ingredients in a bowl.
 Add a touch more water if you prefer a thinner consistency.

 - Serve the crispy potatoes with the dip, and enjoy!